murimikris/Online-Retail-Analysis/README.md

 Localized Promotions: Implement localized promotions and marketing campaigns in low-performing regions to stimulate demand and increase sales.

-4. Capitalize on Top Selling and High Revenue Products Promote Top Sellers: Focus marketing efforts on top-selling items such as assorted color bird ornaments, lunch bags, and jam making sets.
+4. Capitalize on Top Selling and High Revenue Products Promote Top Sellers: Focus marketing efforts on top-selling items such as assorted color bird ornaments, lunch bags, and jam-making sets.
 Highlight these products in advertising campaigns and feature them prominently on the website.
 Enhance Stock Levels: Ensure sufficient stock levels for these high-demand items to prevent stockouts and lost sales opportunities.

 5. Adjust Pricing Strategies to Boost Sales Volume